Jane Seymour (actress): Acting career

-In the 1990s, Seymour earned popular and critical praise for her role as Dr. Michaela "Mike" Quinn in the television series Dr. Quinn, Medicine Woman and its television sequels (1993–2001).
-Her work on the series earned her a second Golden Globe Award.
-While working on the series Dr. Quinn, Medicine Woman, she met her fourth husband, actor-director James Keach.
+In the 1990s, Seymour earned popular and critical praise for her ongoing headlining role as Dr. Michaela "Mike" Quinn in the television series Dr. Quinn, Medicine Woman and its television sequels Dr. Quinn, Medicine Woman: The Movie (1999) and Dr. Quinn, Medicine Woman: The Heart Within (2001).
+Her work on the original series earned her a second Golden Globe Award.
+While working in the series, she met the man who would become her fourth husband, actor-director James Keach.

-In the 2000s, Seymour continued to work primarily in television.
+In the 2000s, she continued to work primarily in television.
 In 2004 and 2005, she made six guest appearances in The WB series Smallville, playing Genevieve Teague, the wealthy, scheming mother of Jason Teague (Jensen Ackles).
-In 2005, Seymour returned to the big screen in the comedy Wedding Crashers, playing Kathleen Cleary, wife of fictional United States Secretary of the Treasury William Cleary, played by Christopher Walken.
+In 2005, she returned to the big screen in the comedy Wedding Crashers, playing Kathleen Cleary, wife of fictional United States Secretary of the Treasury William Cleary, played by Christopher Walken.
 In spring 2006, she appeared in the short-lived The WB series Modern Men.
-Later that year, Seymour guest-starred as a law school professor on an episode of the CBS sitcom How I Met Your Mother and as a wealthy client on the Fox legal drama Justice.
+Later that year, she guest-starred as a law school professor on an episode of the CBS sitcom How I Met Your Mother, and as a wealthy client on the Fox legal drama Justice.
 In 2007, she guest-starred in the ABC sitcom In Case of Emergency.
 She also appeared in ITV's Marple: Ordeal By Innocence, based on the Agatha Christie novel.
-She was a contestant on season five of the US reality show Dancing with the Stars; she finished in sixth place, along with her partner Tony Dovolani.
-Seymour guest starred in "One Life to Lose", a soap opera-themed episode of the ABC crime dramedy Castle.
+Appearing as a contestant on season five of the American reality show Dancing with the Stars; where she finished in sixth place with her partner Tony Dovolani.
+Then she guest-starred in "One Life to Lose", a soap-opera-themed episode of the ABC crime dramedy Castle.